casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

         -   `#![no_std]` - This indicates to not import the standard library.
         -   `#![no_main]` - This indicates that the main function is not required, since the session code has only one entry point as the `call` function.
     -   Import the casper contract API:
-        `use casper_contract::contract_api::{runtime, storage};` this example uses only runtime and storage crates, however, you might need to import the crates relevant to your session code.
+        `use casper_contract::contract_api::{account, runtime, storage, system};` this example uses account, runtime, storage, and system crates, however, you might need to import the crates relevant to your session code.

 ## Sample Session Code
 This sample code demonstrates a simple session code passing arguments, processing the arguments, and storing the result.
 In general, that is what you will use session code for.
 In this example, we are adding two numbers and storing the result in a URef.